strongloop/loopback/test/README.md

 # Model
 <a name="model-modelvalidatespresenceofproperties"></a>
 ## Model.validatesPresenceOf(properties...)
-Require a model to include a property to be considered valid..
+Require a model to include a property to be considered valid.

 ```js
 User.validatesPresenceOf('first', 'last', 'age');